 Lacework also automatically generates alerts whenever a CloudTrail event represents a security risk.
-These alerts are triggered when AWS account activity deviates from baseline.
-We’ve integrated Lacework Polygraph with a number of alerting and workflow management tools (like Slack and Splunk) so you can easily integrate Lacework into your existing security workflow.
+These alerts are triggered when AWS account activity deviates from the baseline.
+Lacework Polygraph is integrated with a number of alerting and workflow management tools (like Slack and Splunk) so you can easily integrate Lacework into your existing security workflow.

-All of Lacework’s capabilities - mapping, alerting, aggregating, and organizing - are performed automatically without rules, policies, or signatures.
-We make CloudTrail far more powerful without adding any administrative rteMs, applications, processes, users, and containers powering your runtime cloud environment.
+Lacework automatically performs all capabilities - mapping, alerting, aggregating, and organizing - without rules, policies, or signatures.
+Lacework makes CloudTrail far more powerful without adding any administrative rteMs, applications, processes, users, and containers powering your runtime cloud environment.
 To use IT security jargon, this is the “attack surface” the solution protects.
 In comparison, the attack surface protected by Lacework for AWS CloudTrail is the AWS account itself, where administrators establish and maintain AWS infrastructure, including user accounts, storage and compute resources, and security infrastructure.

 The attack surface protected by the two solutions can overlap.
 For example, CloudTrail monitors AWS APIs that start new machine instances or create new storage buckets.
-Lacework for Cloud Workloads will typically detect new hosts even when Lacework for CloudTrail is not in use.
+Lacework for cloud workloads typically detects new hosts even when Lacework for CloudTrail is not in use.

 To clarify, note that IAM activities on AWS are different than the similar-sounding user management tasks that are a part of the lifecycle of a virtual machine or container.
-Even though Lacework for Cloud Workloads does not see AWS IAM events, the solution will see user permission changes on the workloads themselves.
+Though Lacework for cloud workloads does not see AWS IAM events, the solution sees user permission changes on the workloads themselves.